 The second dimension is urgency.
-Unlike importance, which is mostly internal, urgency can be both internal and external.
-What this means is that you might assign a high level of urgency to something that you need, regardless of whether it’s important or not, or someone else might assign that urgency without you being able to influence it.
+Unlike importance, which is primarily internal, urgency can be both internal and external.
+What this means is that you might assign a high level of urgency to something that you need, regardless of whether it’s essential or not, or someone else might assign that urgency without you being able to influence it.

 A bill from your gas provider comes to your house, and it’s now past due.
 There’s a message that if you do not pay it within fourteen days, they will cut your gas off.
 That’s urgency, too.
 It is external because it comes from somebody else, but it’s also internal because you didn’t take care of it when it wasn’t urgent.